traverse1984/oxide.ts/README.md

 const res: string = strval.unwrapOr("val = <err>");
 const res: string = val.mapOr("val = <err>", (num) => `val = ${num}`);

-// We can unwrap/expect the error, which throws if the Result is Ok: const err: string = val.unwrapErr();
+// Unwrap or expect the Err (throws if the Result is Ok): const err: string = val.unwrapErr();
 const err: string = val.expectErr("Expected division by zero!");

-// Or map the error, mapping Result<T, E> to Result<T, F>
+// Or map the Err, converting Result<T, E> to Result<T, F>
 const errobj: Result<string, Error> = val.mapErr((msg) => new Error(msg));
 ```

-# Converting (from, into and nonNull)
+# Converting

 These methods provide a way to jump in to (and out of) `Option` and `Result`
 types without having to write lots of additional functions.